TheCodedSelf/thecodedself.github.io/_posts/2018-10-23-UI-Testing-The-Clean-Way.md

 I do manual tests before I commit, I write unit tests as I write my code.
 Lately, I've also been getting into writing UI tests.

-I like UI testing because it reduces the tedious aspect of testing.
-Rather than spending a lot of time testing old features of my app that should still be working, I can just run my UI tests before shipping a new build.
-Manual testing is still needed, but UI tests make my job a lot easier.

 One critique of UI testing is how messy and brittle it can be.
 Building the tests can be complicated.
 You might spend hours on a test just for a design to change that breaks the test and ruins all your hard work.

 So, I want to tell you about some problems you might face in keeping your UI tests clean and readable, and how we can leverage Swift for this endeavour.